sudarshan2401/tp/docs/UserGuide.md

 **Information:**
 - Class must already exist
-- The update of class records consists of increasing number of lessons conducted in your class by 1 and marking all your students as absent to facilitate attendance marking.
+- The update of class records consists of increasing the number of lessons conducted in your class by 1 and marking all your students as absent to facilitate attendance marking.

 </box>